 The Board of Directors may appoint such other individuals to comprise the Local League Executive as it may deem necessary or desirable, and may prescribe the powers and duties of each.
 Executive individuals shall have no vote on actions taken by the Board of Directors but must be engaged in the issues pertaining to the Local League and called upon to consult as necessary.

-SECTION 2 – President – TWO (2) YEAR TERM ELECTED IN EVEN NUMBER YEARS (2018, 2020, ETC.)
+SECTION 2 – President – TWO (2) YEAR TERM ELECTED IN EVEN NUMBER YEARS

 The President shall:

-Provide sound leadership, have demonstrated knowledge, experience and common sense with an efficient organizational and administrative ability
+Provide sound leadership, have demonstrated knowledge, experience, and common sense with an efficient organizational and administrative ability

-Present a report of the condition of the Local League at the Annual Meeting.
+Present a report of the condition of the Local League at the Annual General Meeting.

-Communicate to the Board of Directors such matters as deemed appropriate, and make such suggestions as may tend to promote the welfare of the Local League.
+Communicate to the Board of Directors such matters as deemed appropriate and make such suggestions as may tend to promote the welfare of the Local League.

-Designate other Board or Executive members, if necessary, to have power to make and execute for/and in the name of the Local League such contracts and leases they may receive and which have had prior approval of the Board.
+Designate other Board or Executive members, if necessary, to have power to make and execute for/and in the name of the Local League such contracts and leases they may receive, and which have had prior approval of the Board.

-Investigate complaints, irregularities and conditions detrimental to the Local League and report thereon to the Board as circumstances warrant.
+Investigate complaints, irregularities, and conditions detrimental to the Local League and report thereon to the Board as circumstances warrant.

-With the assistance of the Registrar, Information Officer or Player Agent, examine the application and support proof-of age documents of every player candidate and certify to residence and age eligibility before the player may be accepted for tryouts and selection.
+With the assistance of the Registrar, Information Officer, or Player Agent, examine the application and support proof-of age documents of every player candidate and certify to residence and age eligibility before the player may be accepted for tryouts and selection of any all-star team.

 Establish multi-year plans and goals for the Local League including allocating and building resources for their means.